 Since 2007, we have significantly increased our distribution of private equity fund products.
 As we receive recurring service fees over the life cycle of the funds, which typically ranges from five to seven years, our distribution of these products represent a source of steady flow of recurring revenues.
 The transaction value of private equity fund products is generally higher than that of other products, and as a result, recurring service fees from these products are often higher than those from other products.
-Our recurring service fees increased from US\$1.9 million in 2008 to US\$3.1 million in 2009 and to US\$8.6 million in 2010.
-Revenues from distributing fixed income products have increased in the past three years though the percentage of our total revenues decreased in 2010 primarily due to the significant increase in revenues from distributing private equity products.
-From 2008 to 2010, we have materially decreased distribution of securities investment fund products and investment-linked insurance products due to the volatilities in the domestic and foreign stock markets.
-Fees generated from investment-linked insurance products have been insignificant to our financial results in 2008, 2009 and 2010.
+Our recurring service fees increased from US\$3.1 million in 2009 to US\$8.6 million in 2010 and to US\$22.5 million in 2011.
+Revenues from distributing fixed income products have increased in the past three years though the percentage of our total revenues decreased in 2010 and 2011 primarily due to the significant increases in revenues from distributing private equity products.
+From 2009 to 2010, we have materially decreased distribution of securities investment fund products and investment-linked insurance products due to volatilities in the domestic and foreign stock markets, while in 2011, we increased the distribution of these products due to our greater marketing focus on the securities investment fund products and clients' acceptance of the products.
+Fees generated from investment-linked insurance products have been insignificant to our financial results in 2009, 2010 and 2011.
 Therefore, we combine the total value of investment-linked insurance products with that of the securities investment fund products in the table above.

 Prior to 2010, we carried out our OTC wealth management product distribution business through both Noah Investment and Noah Rongyao and their subsidiaries.
 In 2010, we implemented a business plan to streamline the business operations of our subsidiaries and affiliated entities.
-Pursuant to this plan, starting from 2010, Noah Investment and its subsidiaries mainly focus on the insurance brokerage business, given that one of Noah Investment's subsidiaries holds an insurance brokerage license, while Noah Rongyao and its subsidiaries mainly carry out our OTC wealth management product distribution business in China.
-As a result of the implementation of this business plan, the revenues generated by Noah Rongyao and its subsidiaries as a percentage of our total revenues increased from 38.8% in 2009 to 89.0% in 2010.
-Meanwhile, the revenues generated by Noah Investment and its subsidiaries as a percentage of our total revenues decreased from 61.2% in 2009 to 11.0% in 2010.
-As our insurance brokerage business currently represents an insignificant percentage of our revenues, we expect that revenues generated by Noah Investment as a percentage of our total revenues will continue to decrease in the short term.
+Pursuant to this plan, starting from 2010, Noah Investment and its subsidiaries mainly focus on the insurance brokerage business, given that one of Noah Investment's subsidiaries holds an insurance brokerage license, while our PRC subsidiaries, Noah Rongyao and its subsidiaries, Noah Technology and Noah Xingguang mainly carry out our OTC wealth management product distribution business in China.
+As a result of the implementation of this business plan, the revenues generated by our PRC subsidiaries as a percentage of our total revenues from 38.8% in 2009 to 89.0% in 2010 and to 96.6% in 2011.
+Meanwhile, the revenues generated by Noah Investment and its subsidiaries as a percentage of our total revenues decreased from 61.2% in 2009 to 11.0% in 2010 and to 3.4% in 2011.
+As Noah Upright was granted a mutual fund distribution license by the CSRC on February 22, 2012 and we are developing our fund sales investment consulting business, we expect that revenues generated by Noah Investment as a percentage of our total revenues may increase in the short term although our insurance brokerage business currently represents an insignificant percentage of our revenues.